Vocht/CodeKata/README.md

-# CodeKata
-This is a collection of code katas to practice good development techniques
-* Rover Kata
+# Rover
+An exercise where we use a remote to control a rover's movement